rwth-irt/SIMPLE-C-docker/README.md

 - Ensure you have access to the internet.
 - If you want to add to add further ROS packages, e.g. the calibration tool, put the ready-to-build package directories into the `files/ros_pkgs/` directory.
 They will be pulled into the docker image and built as well.
 - Run `sudo docker build --tag lidar ./build/` (This will build an image based on the instructions in the Dockerfile)
+- If APT errors (especially resolving URLs) occur during build, try to update & upgrade APT on the *host* system.

 ### Running the container
 - Ensure that a valid `config.yaml` file is supplied in the `./config/` directory (we use the volume mount to share data between host and docker filesystem)